wp-plugins/football-pool/readme.txt

 == Changelog ==

 = 2.3.0 =
-* New feature: multiple joker support, or disable jokers.
+* New feature: link a question to a match.
+Linked questions are displayed beneath the match on the prediction form.
 * New shortcode: display the score of a single user with [fp-user-score].
 * New shortcode: display the predictions for a match or question with [fp-predictions].
 * Updated score calculation: better support for a large user base and moved the calculation to a modal pop-up.
 * Some additions to the custom rankings admin screen.
+* New option: disable jokers.
 * New options for points a team gets for a win or draw (for the Groups page).
 This makes the plugin more suitable for sports that don't use the 3-point rule for wins.
 * New option to show team photos on team listing page.
 * New option to show venue photos on venue listing page.
+* "Next prediction countdown" widget has a new option to countdown to the next match of a particular team.
 * Changed image selection to WordPress 3.5 Media Uploader for WordPress version 3.5.
 * Added contextual help to admin screens.
 Moved informative text on admin pages to these help tabs (needs WordPress 3.3 or higher).
 * Added image for wrong answers to prediction table for questions.